ec-europa/joinup-dev/web/modules/custom/joinup_subscription/README.md

 The messages are included in the digests by the `CollectionContentSubscriptionSubscriber` event listener which acts on solutions and community content being created or updated.
+For solutions, `SolutionContentSubscriptionSubscriber` performs the equivalent task but only for community content.

 Digests
 -------